I’ve got an admission to make: I’m often a list-building business owner’s worst nightmare.

-Whether you’ve got a huge list that’s stagnant and not converting, or whether you’ve got a bunch of people like me who just unsubscribe with no warning, it can be really.
+Whether you’ve got a huge list that’s stagnant and not converting, or you’ve got a bunch of people like me who just unsubscribe with no warning, it can be really frustrating.

-List-building is hard work, and it’s tough to see those efforts go down the drain.
+List-building is hard work, and it’s tough to see your efforts go down the drain.

 The challenge is just a part of being an online business owner.
 At some point, you have to monetize what you put your time and effort into.
 Having hundreds (or thousands) of people on your email list isn’t really that impressive if no one actually buys anything from you.

-It’s Not Just About How Good Your Grammar Is (Or Isn’t)
+Writing Email Sequences is an Art – It’s Not Just About Good Grammar

 The ability to write compelling email sequences that sell is more than just being able to write well.
 It goes much deeper than spelling words correctly (that’s what spellcheck is for, am I right?) and writing snappy headlines.